piscolomo/crows/README.md

 The above line will check your PostCrow class to authorize if current user can destroy the @post

-Raising an exception if is not true the result of `destroy?`
+An exception is raised if is not true the result of `destroy?`

 ``` ruby
 Crows::NotAuthorizedError: not allowed to destroy? this #<Post:0x007fd1831adc48>
 ```

-Also, you have a method `crow` to receive the instance of your Crow class for handle the checks manually, useful in the views:
+Also, you have a method `crow` to receive the instance of your Crow class for handle the check manually, useful in the views:

 ``` erb
 <% if crow(@post).destroy? %>